HansTibberio/Laura/laura_core/README.md

 **\*** Compiled with `RUSTFLAGS="-C target-cpu=native"` for hardware-specific optimization.

+## Changelog

+All notable changes are documented in the [CHANGELOG](CHANGELOG.md).

+For details on the latest updates, bug fixes, and improvements, check the full changelog.

 ## **License**

 This project is licensed under **GPLv3**.
 See the [LICENSE][license-link] file for details.